Plastic and Reconstructive Surgery Residency

 Clinical - Our educational program provides extensive exposure to the entire breadth of clinical plastic surgery.
 The Division of Plastic Surgery works with the Trauma Surgery Service, in cooperation with the Departments of Otolaryngology and Orthopedics, to provide coverage for all maxillofacial and hand trauma.
 In addition, our Division provides general and microsurgical reconstructive services for Orthopedic Trauma, Neurosurgery, Urology, Vascular Surgery, Cardiac Surgery, GI Surgery and Surgical Oncology.
 Plastic surgery faculty members perform pediatric, craniofacial, and complex burn reconstructions.
 In addition, we educate residents in a range of aesthetic plastic surgical procedures, including body contouring operations for patients who have lost significant weight following bariatric surgery.

-Residents rotate through five clinical services during their two or three years of plastic surgery residency.
+Residents rotate through six clinical services during their three formal years of plastic surgery residency.
 The majority of time is spent on the University Service where the more complex reconstructions and aesthetic surgery is performed.
 The Shriners Hospital Service provides more in-depth experience with burn reconstruction and pediatric plastic surgery.
-During the Kaiser rotation, each plastic surgery resident has an opportunity to learn management of benign and malignant skin neoplasms as well as breast reconstruction in a managed care setting.
-The Hand Service gives residents concentrated exposure to the principles and practice of hand surgery with an emphasis on complex congential, neurologic and arthritic hand problems.
+During the Kaiser (North and South) rotations, each plastic surgery resident has an opportunity to learn management of benign and malignant skin neoplasms as well as breast reconstruction in a managed care setting.
+The Hand Service gives residents concentrated exposure to the principles and practice of hand surgery with an emphasis on complex congenital, neurologic and arthritic hand problems.
 Additional experience in managing hand problems, skin neoplasms, and patients requiring other oncologic reconstructions is found at the VA Hospital.

-The five plastic surgery residents are assigned alternately to the above rotations.
-A chief resident, a first year plastic surgery resident, and an intern are on the University Service at all times.
-Both categorical and preliminary general surgery interns, as well as ones from Orthopedics and Otolaryngology, rotate on the plastic surgery for one month during their first year of training.
+The six plastic surgery residents in their formal training years are assigned alternately to the above rotations.
+A chief resident, a junior plastic surgery resident, and an intern are on the University Service at all times.
+The integrated plastic surgery intern, categorical and preliminary general surgery interns, as well as ones from Orthopedics, rotate on the plastic surgery service during their first year of training.
 Each resident is given increasing responsibility for preoperative and postoperative management of the service patients as their training progresses.
 Interns are required to attend the Cypress Clinic twice a week and are expected to be involved in the operating room upon completion of other service responsibilities.
 The plastic surgery residents are required to attend 1 ½ days of clinic, divided between the UC Davis and C Street clinics.
 Home call is distributed amongst the plastic surgery residents, with trauma call (hand and maxillofacial call) every third night.
 We adhere strictly to the 80-hour work week and other ACGME work hour guidelines.

 Please contact the Plastic Surgery Residency Coordinator at (916) 734-2724 or you can email your inquires to firstname.lastname@example.org.